 Group medical practices, public health organizations, nonprofits, and hospital systems all need qualified healthcare administrators to successfully lead them through operational challenges healthcare organizations encounter, including three of the most common: process improvement, managing with physicians, and risk management.
 Demand is strong for healthcare leaders, with a projected growth rate of 18% through 2025.*

-Finish your MHA degree in as few as 14 months
+Finish your online MHA degree program in as few as 14 months

 Get credit for what you know – before you even take your first class